remy/remysharp.com/public/blog/offline-listings.md

 title: Offline listings
 tags:
 - code
-date: 2019-08-26
+date: 2019-09-05
-draft: true
+summary: How I'm showing offline visitors a list of recently visited blog posts.
 ---

 # Offline listings

-This last week I finally pushed full offline access to my blog.
+The other week I finally pushed full offline access to my blog.
 I'd taken a lot of inspiration from Jeremy Keith's service worker from [his blog](https://adactio.com).

 One defining feature I wanted to support was that if you were offline and visited that page isn't cached, I wanted to list recent blog posts you had visited.